mayafetzer/Scientific_TM/README.md

   <h1 style="padding-top:15px;">Scientific Text Mining</h1>
 </p>

+## Public Streamlit App
+Version created by Maya Fetzer
+Code used from below authors.

 Scientific Text Mining is a Streamlit-based web application designed to facilitate the interactive querying of text extracted from PDF files.
 It leverages advanced NLP models from OpenAI, embedded via the LangChain library, to provide a conversational interface where users can upload PDFs and ask questions directly related to the content.